 Okay?
 Is everyone clear on what we’re doing here?
 Great, let’s get to the reviews!
 I’ve put them in alphabetical order, because, well… I had to put them in some order, right?

-Adobe Spark
+Adobe Spark1

 best online video editors - adobe spark

-Adobe Spark comes to you from the same people who make Photoshop, Lightroom, Illustrator, and one of the biggest names in video editing, Adobe Premiere.
+Adobe Spark1 comes to you from the same people who make Photoshop, Lightroom, Illustrator, and one of the biggest names in video editing, Adobe Premiere.
 With a pedigree like that, you’d expect this online video tool to magically turn you into the next James Cameron.

 Unfortunately, Adobe Spark differs from those signature Adobe products in two crucial ways.
 First, it is definitely a consumer-level tool, not aimed at pros.
 And second, it’s multipurpose: Spark is a general online media creator, designed to help you rapidly create web and social media graphics, simple web pages, and “video stories.”